Local BEACHES & PARKS on the Northern California Redwood Coast

 the three open water lagoons protected in Humboldt Lagoons State Park,is mostly a

 marshy wetlands that is ideal for birdwatchers.
-There is a wide sandy beach at

-Dry Lagoon.
 The hiking trailhead that leads to Stone Lagoon shore begins there.

 by dunes, forests, prairies and coastal flora.
 You may see whales breaching and spouting